PARTNERSHIP CLASSES & WORKSHOPS

 VIRTUAL VIA ZOOM

 Bodies In Motion is not just a great physical activity—it’s also a chance for participants to socialize while moving their bodies to music.
-This class helps bodies to be more relaxed, alert, and participants to be more connected to the community.
+This class helps bodies be more relaxed and alert, and participants be more connected to the community.
 The oldest Bodies in Motion participant is 108, and she is a testament to our belief that if we get our bodies moving, no matter our limitations, we can experience the positive benefits of dance.
-During every class we see participants’ energy levels rise, smiles return to their faces, and many remark that they experience less pain.
+During every class, we see participants’ energy levels rise, smiles return to their faces, and many remark that they experience less pain.

 NewBridge Services Director of Community Response and Education Beth Jacobson says Bodies in Motion is suitable for all older adults, including those with chronic pain and disabilities, because the movements can be adapted.
 “I have received nothing but positive feedback from participants,” said Jacobson, adding that participants often request class playlists so they can do the movements at home between sessions.